-As BACWA does not have any employees, EBMUD provides BACWA with ongoing treasury, accounting and auditing pass-through costs, and certain technical (laboratory) services, which are reimbursed by BACWA and the related organizations on no less than a quarterly basis.
-Total reimbursements for the year ended June 30, 2022 and 2021, were \$33,838 and \$42,401 respectively, and are primarily reflected in the general and administrative expenditures on the Statement of Revenues, Expenditures, and Changes in Net Position.
+As BACWA does not have any employees, EBMUD provides BACWA with ongoing treasury, accounting, and auditing pass-through costs, which are reimbursed by BACWA and the related organizations on no less than a quarterly basis.
+Total reimbursements for the year ended June 30, 2023 and 2022, were \$39,021 and \$33,838 respectively, and are primarily reflected in the general and administrative expenditures on the Statement of Revenues, Expenditures, and Changes in Net Position.